Phil25/FrolicsomePluginsOfImpracticality/README.md

 	* Scale your torso up and down like there's no tomorrow.

-I just hope maybe one day these plugins won't be so useless.
+Maybe one day these plugins will serve some one a purpouse... maybe...
 Feel free to use them in any way you want.